akoenig/effect-sql-inline-migrations/readme.md

 pipe(program, Effect.provide(EnvLive), NodeRuntime.runMain);
 ```

-When your migrations are growing, you can separate them into their own files and import them accordingly in order to create the `migrations` array.
+As your migrations grow, you can separate them into their own files and import them to create the ⁠migrations array.

+## License

+MIT License